Alex Hammond: Author

 In 1997, 1998, and 1999 he wrote several short stories for Inferno!
 Tales of Fantasy & Adventure, a publication of Black Library and Games Workshop.
 The short stories were, The Demon Bottle for issue 1, The Emperor's Grace for issue 3, A World Above for issue 6, Ancient Lances for issue 11, and Rat in the Walls for issue 14.

 His first novel, Blood Witness (Penguin 2013), is a contemporary crime thriller set in Melbourne featuring defence lawyer Will Harris.
 It was short-listed for a Ned Kelly Award for Australian Crime Writing in 2014.
 It and its sequel, The Unbroken Line (Penguin 2015) were optioned for a TV Series.

 Of his third novel, The Paris Collaborator (Echo 2021), The Sydney Morning Herald said he "artfully constructs this historical thriller within a paranoid and desperate city, creating plenty of twist and tension."
 The novel is set in German-occupied Paris and follows former schoolteacher Auguste Duchene as he searches for missing people in the days before the battle for the city's liberation.
+In its sequel The Berlin Traitor (Echo 2023), Duchene finds himself in post-war Berlin, involved in the hunt for a Nazi war criminal and relying on his wits to survive the beginnings of the Cold War.